ForestOfLight/Canopy/README.md

 Show the inventory in chat of the block or entity you're looking at.

 `./jump (or ./j)`\
 Teleports you to the block you are currently looking at with a maximum range of 64 chunks.
+Jumping is disabled in Survival mode unless the `jumpInSurvival` feature is enabled.

 `./c, ./s, and ./sp`\
 Can be used to quickly switch between survival (s), creative (c), and spectator (sp) mode.

+`./distance`\
+Calculates the distance in blocks between you and the block or entity you are looking at down to three decimal places.
+Note that player and entity positions are at their foot, and block position is non-exact (no decimal places).